A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:num_method} reviews theoretical finite-time blow-up results for the KS system \eqref{eq:para_system}, and introduces the SIPF, a hybrid particle-spectral method derived through temporal discretization of the system.
-In Section \ref{sec:PIC}, we formalize the interpolation operators governing bidirectional particle-grid coupling, including particle-to-grid discretization (commonly termed USFFT) and grid-to-particle interpolation, followed by the enhanced SIPF-PIC method.
-Subsection \ref{sec:Error} rigorously quantifies a comprehensive error analysis framework that rigorously quantifies cumulative approximation errors from various sources in the SIPF-PIC method.
-Section \ref{sec:Num} validates the method through numerical experiments, including convergence tests and performance benchmarks, as well as the visualization of 3D blow-up patterns.
+Section \ref{sec:num_method} presents theoretical finite-time blow-up results for the KS system \eqref{eq:para_system}, and introduces the SIPF method, a hybrid particle-field method derived through temporal discretization of the system.
+In Section \ref{sec:PIC}, we formalize the interpolation operators governing bidirectional particle-grid coupling, including particle-to-grid discretization and grid-to-particle interpolation, followed by the detailed formulation of the SIPF-PIC method.
+Subsection \ref{sec:Error} rigorously establishes a comprehensive error analysis framework that quantifies the approximation errors from various sources in the SIPF-PIC method.
+Section \ref{sec:Num} validates the method through numerical experiments, including convergence tests, performance benchmarks, and the visualization of 3D blow-up patterns.
+Finally, a summary of our findings and future research directions is given in Section \ref{sec:conclusion}.